eraybasar/pesdk-docs/_guides/ios/v8/customization/index.md

 ---
 <!--

-adding a “Close/Cancel”-button/operation for the camera view (controller) (3x) change “Export” Icon (either to a different icon or to a text) (3x) change color of icons (3x) change icons (2x) change editor title (2x) change text/label of menu item/icon how to change tint so icons on camera view controller change colors hide Cancel button change editor background add a text to the redo/undo-button (instead of just a simple icon) increase the gap between the icons on the editor toolbar page add separator between menu items
+- adding a “Close/Cancel”-button/operation for the camera view (controller) (3x)
+- how to change tint so icons on camera view controller change colors

+Configuration/Modification : -> Advances configuration
+- hide Cancel button

+Theming:
+- change “Export” Icon (either to a different icon or to a text) (3x)
+- change color of icons (3x)
+- change icons (2x)
-Change the color of the icons on the top bar change text for menu item change the chequered box on the color changer to a rainbow box -->
+- change the chequered box on the color changer to a rainbow box
+- Change the color of the icons on the top bar
+- change editor background
+-* increase the gap between the icons on the editor toolbar page

+Localization: -> Kein Hauptpunkt
+- change text/label of menu item/icon
+- change text for menu item
+- change editor title (2x) -> Localization

+Customization:
+- add a text to the redo/undo-button (instead of just a simple icon)
+- add separator between menu items

+-->